-I have been creating websites since they were made on stone tablets, so I have launched quite a few websites for large organizations.
+I have been creating websites practically since they were stone tablets, so I have launched quite a few websites for large organizations.
 These include:

 So, I have some valuable advice to give regarding launching a website, especially a really large one.

 You might be wondering "does my website project really qualify as a LARGE website?"
 Here is how I would make that distinction:

 Here is my high-level overview of the 6 steps to a large-scale website launch.

 Step #1.
 Project definition